 According to whfood.com “many public health organizations recommend beans and legumes as a key food group for helping prevent disease and for optimizing health”.
 Many dietary guidelines recommend the consumption of 1 1/5 cups legumes per week for non-vegetarians and of 3 cups a week for vegetarians.

-And there are actually many other delicious bean recipes on Where Is My Spoon, just have a look here.
+And there are actually many other delicious bean recipes on the blog, just have a look.

 The inspiration for this black bean brownie recipe came from Skinny Taste, in a time when I was trying to follow a low-fat diet.
 I don’t bother with that much nowadays, but I still make these brownies on a regular basis.

-In the case of these flourless brownies I normally take 100 g/ ½ cup sugar instead the required 150 g/ ¾ cup sugar and I still find the black bean brownies very sweet.
+- In the case of these flourless brownies, I normally take 100 g/ ½ cup sugar instead of the required 150 g/ ¾ cup sugar and I still find the black bean brownies very sweet.

-I don’t always have chocolate chips in the house, but I always seem to have some plain semisweet chocolate, which I usually take for baking.
+- I don’t always have chocolate chips in the house, but I always seem to have some plain semisweet chocolate, which I usually take for baking.
 So, when I don’t have chocolate chips, I replace them with chopped chocolate.
-Just as delicious, only that using chocolate chips makes these flourless brownies look prettier. 🙂

 These flourless brownies are so easy to make, you won’t believe it!
 And as you probably have all the needed ingredients in your pantry anyway, you will not even have to go shopping in order to be able to bake these easy brownies.

 And as mentioned above, you will not even need any flour, these are flourless brownies, delicious and with a perfect consistency despite the lack of flour.
 And they contain almost no fat at all.